 “the Left is almost always tempted by a ‘quick return to power,’ forgets the necessity of joining with the oppressed to forge an organization, and strays into an impossible ‘dialogue’ with the dominant elites.
 It ends by being manipulated by these elites, and not infrequently itself falls into an elitist game, which it calls ‘realism.'”

 This is an excellent book, just as relevant today as when it was written.
 It is meant to be readable by general audiences.
 One flaw, however, is Freire’s repeated argument that humans are different from animals.
 This is basically hypocritical, in that he repeatedly argues that all humans are equal, but tries to convince readers of that point by arguing that humans are superior to other animals.
-Aside from the flimsiness of Freire’s argument here, it is one that ecological crisis has conclusively rendered untenable.
+Aside from the flimsiness of Freire’s argument here, which merely attempts to shift an antagonism among humans to one between humans and other animals, it is an argument that ecological crisis has conclusively rendered untenable.
 As one latter-day Leninist put it, alluding to R. Buckminster Fuller‘s “Spaceship Earth” metaphor:

 “We have to accept that we live on a ‘Spaceship Earth’, responsible and accountable for its conditions.
 At the very moment when we become powerful enough to affect the most basic conditions of our life, we have to accept that we are just another animal species on a small planet.”